-Distinctive, durable and versatile, Carlow Blue Limestone has been used architecturally since the stone age.
+Distinctive, durable and versatile, Kilkenny Blue Limestone has been used architecturally since the stone age.

-Sourced from the Carlow/Kilkenny region of South East Ireland, this material’s rich local heritage, unique appearance and mechanical strength makes it a an elegant and timeless choice for landmark projects, large or small.
+Sourced from the Kilkenny/Kilkenny region of South East Ireland, this material’s rich local heritage, unique appearance and mechanical strength makes it a an elegant and timeless choice for landmark projects, large or small.

-Discover our top five reasons to love Carlow Blue Limestone:
+Discover our top five reasons to love Kilkenny Blue Limestone:

 1. A statement blue hue for striking landscape design